pengsihua2023/HIV-1-M-SPBEnv/README.md

 | C | 500 (500) | J |500 (4) |
 | D | 500 (120) | K |500 (1)|
 | F1 | 500 (60) | L |500 (2) |
 #### * 500 (300): The number in bracket is the original sample data.
-In this case the sample size of augmentation data set is 500-300=200.
+In this case the sample size of synthetic data set is 500-300=200.
 ### The evaluation dataset
 ### Table 3 The Independent testing data set for model evaluation.
 | Subtype |Sample Size | Subtype |Sample Size |